pleerock/gulpclass/README.md

 Its important to understand that you will not able to run your gulp tasks *until* you compile your `gulpfile.ts` file.
 This means that if compiling is a part of your gulp tasks you will not be able to use it, because there is no gulpfile.js compiled from gulpfile.ts file.
+However latest suggested method of running your gulpfile.ts should resolve this problem.

 ## Samples